Arts

 • looking for inspiration

-• in need of peace and quiet
+• in need of peace and quiet, and contemplation

 Las Casas de la Selva is a working rainforest, research site, and conservation project.
-Artists are guests within a larger living system and community and are always welcome to help on various projects.
+Artists are guests within a larger living system and community and are always welcome to help on various projects

 The residency is directed by Thrity Vakil (3t), who is herself an artist and is available for conversation, reflection, meditation, and mentoring during the stay.
 Engagement is informal and responsive, shaped by the needs and interests of each resident.